earljonesjunior/oakst/content/_index.md

 heading: "Howdy, I'm Jake."
 ---

-I'm a "fuller stack" embedded systems and IoT developer with experience in front-end, back-end, and edge hardware systems.
+I'm a "fuller stack" embedded systems engineer and IoT developer with experience in front-end, back-end, and edge hardware systems.

-This is Oak St. Electronics, my personal notebook / brand / portfolio.
+This is Oak St. Electronics, my personal notebook and portfolio.